andrewabarca/bizible.en/help/channel-tracking-and-setup/offline-channels/custom-campaign-sync.md

    >[!NOTE]
    >
-   >If you are considering eventually stopping the user of the CRM Sync Type, it's ideal to create rules that do not reference the "Sync Type" but&nbsp;*still* maintain the current CRM Touchpoints.
+   >If you are considering eventually stopping the user of the CRM Sync Type, it's ideal to create rules that do not reference the "Sync Type" but *still* maintain the current CRM Touchpoints.
 That way the rules still work if/when that switch is made.

 Here's an example of what that would look like, so that no existing CRM touchpoints are lost: